digiltd/oh-rtd-test/Hardware-FAQ.md

     `Open new Terminal window`
         `Verify the PATH is set properly:`
         `% java -version`

-**3. Fix proxy setting in Firefox.**  Launch Firefox and go to menu edit pref adv net settings and turn on auto-proxy.
+**4. Fix proxy setting in Firefox.**  Launch Firefox and go to menu edit pref adv net settings and turn on auto-proxy.

-**4. Install OpenHab -**
+**5. Install OpenHab -**
         Follow section, _Installing the openHAB runtime_ at http://www.openhab.org/gettingstarted.html.
         OPTIONAL - You will probably want to install the demo as well in section _Installing the openHAB demo_

-**5. If you're using Z-Wave** add z-wave devices to Z-Stick2 - otherwise you'll need to set up whatever Binding your using in Steps 5-7
+**6. If you are using Z-Wave** add z-wave devices to Z-Stick2

-        Disconnect Z-Stick from system
-        Tap Z-Stick Button - light blinks slowly - only needs to be done for first device On each device, tap button on device _see device instructions_ Z-Stick blinks fast then stays on solid for 3 seconds to show device is paired **6.
-Connect Z-Stick to USB port** on OpenHAB system
+**7. Connect any USB dongles you have to USB port** (such as Z-Stick2) on OpenHAB system
    a.
+You could simply configure OpenHAB to bind to USBTTY01, etc. but if you have more than one USB dongle, which one ends up being 01 versus 02 is not guaranteed, so its better to create links and use those names, as in the next section.

+b.  cd /dev.  run "lsusb".
+This will give you a list of all USB devices.
+You will need to run this with your dongle removed and then again after inserting it and determine which entry is added.
+Write down the ID (first part is vendor, second part is product)

+c.
+Edit or create a file called "50-usb.rules" in /etc/udev/rules.d with the following (replace vendor and product with the numbers you found above).
+The MODE 0666 is if you want users other than root to be able to access the device.
+50-usb.rules file:
+`SUBSYSTEM=="tty", ATTRS{idVendor}=="10c4", ATTRS{idProduct}=="ea60", SYMLINK+="USBZWAVE", MODE="0666"`
+`SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", SYMLINK+="USBRFXCOM", MODE="0666"`

-In OpenHAB.cfg - remove comment for Z-Wave binding and change port to TTYUSB0
+   d.
+In OpenHAB.cfg - remove comment for  binding (Z-Wave or whatever)and change port to USBZWAVE (or whatever name you used above).

+   e.
+Download OpenHAB ADDONS folder at http://www.openhab.org/gettingstarted.html.
-   b.
-Download ADDONS folder.
-Copy Z-wave package to OpenHAB/addons **7.
-Edit demo.items ** or yourname.items and add in all your Z-Wave devices, something like the following:
+       Copy Z-wave package (or whatever binding you need) to OpenHAB/addons

+**8. Edit demo.items** or yourname.items and add in all your Z-Wave devices, something like the following:
 > Switch	Light_Kitchen	"Kitchen"	(Kitchen, Lights)	{ zwave="4:command=switch_binary" }
 > Contact	Garage_Door	"Garage Door [MAP(en.map):%s]"	(Outdoor,Windows)	{ zwave="5:command=sensor_binary" }

+**9. Modify sitemap file** - add in any items you have added

-**8. Start OpenHAB**
+**10. Start OpenHAB**
         Start Terminal and go to OpenHab Runtime folder and sudo ./start.sh
         Once your setup is stable, you'll want to make this part of system startup

-**9. Start GUI**
+**11. Start GUI**
         Point your browser to http://localhost:8080/openhab.app?sitemap=demo